saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 __Description__: The tunnel is a part of the High Availability Sauce Connect Proxy Tunnel Pool.
 For more info, see [High Availability Setup](/secure-connections/sauce-connect/setup-configuration/high-availability). <br/>

 :::note
-This option is available in versions starting from v4.7.0.
+This option is available starting from version 4.7.0.
 :::

 __Shorthand__: n/a